 We’re certainly not suggesting that you initiate salary cuts across the board.
 But in these days of economic turmoil, every company needs to run as lean as possible.
 This means looking at cutting any fat and redundancy from the system without compromising effectiveness.

 Perhaps you can look at renegotiating various contracts, with the landlord, your suppliers, or with certain service providers.
-You can, for example, check out EnergyHelpLine to see if you’re overpaying for your energy expenses, and switch providers if need be.
+You can, for example, check to see if you’re overpaying for your energy expenses, and switch providers if need be.

 When you’re running a business, every dollar counts.
 Every dollar saved means a longer runway for your business to take off.